Azathothas/Stars/README.md

 - [koodo-reader/koodo-reader](https://github.com/koodo-reader/koodo-reader) – A modern ebook manager and reader with sync and backup capacities for Windows, macOS, Linux and Web
 - [laxyapahuja/bunken](https://github.com/laxyapahuja/bunken) – A chrome extension to download ebooks directly from Goodreads.
 - [leungwensen/svg-icon](https://github.com/leungwensen/svg-icon) – An ultimate SVG icons collection DONE RIGHT, with over 10,000 SVG icons out of the box.
-- [logdyhq/logdy-core](https://github.com/logdyhq/logdy-core) – Web based real-time log viewer.
-Stream ANY content to a web UI with autogenerated filters.
-Parse any format with TypeScript.
 - [louislam/uptime-kuma](https://github.com/louislam/uptime-kuma) – A fancy self-hosted monitoring tool
 - [lukechilds/reverse-shell](https://github.com/lukechilds/reverse-shell) – Reverse Shell as a Service
 - [m0bilesecurity/RMS-Runtime-Mobile-Security](https://github.com/m0bilesecurity/RMS-Runtime-Mobile-Security) – Runtime Mobile Security (RMS) 📱🔥  - is a powerful web interface that helps you to manipulate Android and iOS Apps at Runtime